Alarm fatigue: Weather

 Researchers think the large number of deaths from Hurricane Ida in the US states of New York and New Jersey may have been the result of too many warnings.
 Since 2012, weather alerts have been sent out to cell phones, but in 2020, federal officials set up a three-tier system so people would get this warning for the most serious situations.

+Smoke alarms

+The 2023 Loafers Lodge fire in Wellington, New Zealand, killed 5 people.
+A contributing factor was a slow initial response caused by frequent false alarms from the building's smoke alarm system.
+A survivor stated "The smoke alarm did go off, but it often went off and people didn't realise at first it meant there was a fire ...[t]he alarm they keep going every week, two times, three times, there's no good management there."

 Warning labels

 A law passed by referendum in the US state of California in 1986, Proposition 65, requires corporations to place a warning label on products containing certain chemicals that could cause cancer or birth defects.

 Many companies now routinely attach such warning labels to any product that might possibly contain one of the 900 listed chemicals without testing to see whether the chemical is really present in their product and without reformulating their product, because it is cheaper to do so than to run the risk of being sued by Proposition 65 enforcers.

 The law has been criticized for causing "over-warning" due to encouraging "meaningless warnings."
 There is no penalty for posting an unnecessary warning sign, and to the extent that warnings are vague or overused, they may not communicate much information to the end user.